 nRF9160: LTE Sensor Gateway

-The LTE Sensor Gateway sample demonstrates how to transmit sensor data from an nRF9160 DK to the nRF Cloud.
-Unlike the nRF9160: Asset Tracker sample, the sensor data is collected via Bluetooth LE.
-Therefore, this sample acts as a gateway between Bluetooth LE and the LTE connection to the nRF Cloud.
+The sensor data is collected using Bluetooth® Low Energy.
+Therefore, this sample acts as a gateway between the Bluetooth LE and the LTE connections to nRF Cloud.

 The flip state of the Thingy:52